-A human-centered app designed to empower recovery through thoughtful design and contextual support.
+A human-centered App designed to empower recovery through thoughtful design and contextual support.

-Sexual violence is a significant global threat to women, and societal taboos often make the healing process even more challenging.
-With the rise of technology, there are new opportunities to support survivors.
-In this project, I developed Femme Up!, a human-centered app supporting survivors on their healing journey.
+In this project, I developed Femme Up!, a human-centered App supporting survivors on their healing journey.
 It delivers personalized, context-aware guidance based on location, emotional state, and recovery stage—helping overcome common barriers to seeking help.
 I led the research, design, and development of the concept.

 Final Master Project – 2022